 What type of anaesthetic is used for breast implant removal?Breast implant removal is performed under TIVA general anaesthetic.
 This means you will be asleep for the duration of the procedure.

 Can I have breast implant removal as a day case procedure?Yes.
 Breast implant removal is routinely carried out as a day case procedure under either local anaesthetic for simple cases or a short general anaesthetic where a capsulectomy is also required.

 You will be able to return home once the effects of the anaesthetic have worn off and you are deemed medically fit for discharge.

 What does recovery involve after explant surgery?The recovery following breast implant removal will generally be easier and smoother than the one experienced after your initial breast augmentation.
 However, the recovery period may be longer if you also had a breast uplift after your implant removal.

 After the surgery, it is normal to experience some swelling, redness and bruising.
 You may need to take pain medication to help with any symptoms.

 You will have a compression garment which you will need to wear throughout the recovery period.
 This will help to support the breasts and reduce any swelling.

 You may need to take up to five days off work.
 This will vary from person to person.
-If you have a physically demanding job, you may need to take more time off.
+You may need to take more time off if you have a physically demanding job.
 Those who had capsular contracture may also need to take extra time off.

-You will need to avoid any strenuous physical exercise, including any heavy lifting, for at least six weeks.
+You must avoid strenuous physical exercise, including any heavy lifting, for at least six weeks.
 This will also include lifting young children.
 If you have young children, you may have to consider childcare options for your recovery period.

 Your breasts may take at least two months to settle into place.
 Your breasts may initially appear deflated, but volume will eventually be restored.